amitjoy/feature-flags-for-osgi/CONTRIBUTING.md

 # How to contribute

-First of all, thanks for considering to contribute to Eclipse Kura.
+First of all, thanks for considering to contribute.
 We really appreciate the time and effort you want to spend helping to improve things around here.
 And help we can use :-)

 Here is a (non-exclusive, non-prioritized) list of things you might be able to help us with: